AhmedMustafaElshennawy/Talabat/README.md

 ## Talabat API
   This API is built with ASP.NET Core following Clean Architecture principles.
-It serves as the backend for an e-commerce platform, handling product management, order processing, shopping carts, and user reviews.
+It serves as the backend for an e-commerce platform, handling product management, order processing, shopping carts.

 ## Features
 - Product Management: List products, with details like name, description, price, discount, and image URL.